optuna/optunahub-registry/package/samplers/auto_sampler/README.md

 ## Abstract

 This package automatically selects an appropriate sampler for the provided search space based on the developers' recommendation.
-The following article provide detaled information about AutoSampler.
+The following article provides detailed information about AutoSampler.

 - 📰 [AutoSampler: Automatic Selection of Optimization Algorithms in Optuna](https://medium.com/optuna/autosampler-automatic-selection-of-optimization-algorithms-in-optuna-1443875fd8f9)